Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Results and Discussion

 \subsection{Dynamics of the Ligand-Free Pseudoknot Topologies}

-Before analyzing the ligand-containing trajectories, we first characterized the dynamics of ligand-free RT and RU pseudoknots.
-Both RT and RU remained globally folded throughout the simulation (\rsfig{fig:md-stat-rt-ru}{a}).
-Despite the topological difference associated with 5$'$-end threading, the two models exhibited a similar pattern of residue fluctuations.
-In particular, the largest fluctuations occur in the S3 (purple) and L2 (gray) regions, whereas the S1 (green) and S2 (orange) regions remain relatively stable (\rsfig{fig:md-stat-rt-ru}{b--c}), consistent with previous studies~\cite{yan2022length}.
-The high flexibility of S3 is further supported by the fraction of native contacts, where $Q_{\mathrm{S3}}$ decreases to $\sim 0.2$ in both RT and RU (\rsfig{fig:md-stat-rt-ru}{f}), while $Q_{\mathrm{S1}}$ and $Q_{\mathrm{S2}}$ remain closer to 1 (\rsfig{fig:md-stat-rt-ru}{d--e}).
+Before analyzing the ligand-containing trajectories, we first characterize the dynamics of ligand-free RT and RU pseudoknots.
+During a 1$\mu$s-long MD simulation, both RT and RU remain globally folded (\rsfig{fig:md-stat-rt-ru}{a}).
+Despite the topological difference associated with 5$'$-end threading, the two models exhibit a similar pattern of residue fluctuations.
+In particular, the largest fluctuations occur in the S3 (purple) and L2 (gray) regions, whereas the S1 (green) and S2 (orange) regions remain relatively stable (\rsfig{fig:md-stat-rt-ru}{b,c}), consistent with previous studies~\cite{yan2022length}.
+The high flexibility of S3 is further supported by the fraction of native contacts, where $Q_{\mathrm{S3}}$ decreases to $\sim$0.2 in both RT and RU (\rsfig{fig:md-stat-rt-ru}{f}), while $Q_{\mathrm{S1}}$ and $Q_{\mathrm{S2}}$ remain closer to 1 (\rsfig{fig:md-stat-rt-ru}{d,e}).
 Below, we treat these ligand-free trajectories as the reference against which ligand-induced perturbations were evaluated.